dinhomathias/Amc/Performance-Optimizations.md

 - Asynchronous functions can't return values (at least not in this implementation)

 ##### Limits
 The maximum of concurrent threads is limited.
 This limit is 4 by default.
-To increase this limit, you can pass the keyword argument `workers` to the `Updater` initialization, like this:
+To increase this limit, you can pass the keyword argument `workers` to the `Updater` initialization:

 ```python
 updater = Updater(TOKEN, workers=32)